- 9th Grade Team

 - While ineligible, students will remain part of their team, as stated above, however, they cannot dress out for games and will not be allowed to travel to away contests. * Coaches may not use academic eligibility as criteria for making cuts during tryouts.

-- If at progress reports, an ineligible student-athlete meets the eligibility criteria, with a 2.0 GPA and no F’s, the coach, AD and principal can make the decision to reinstate academic eligibility.
-This is in consideration that the student-athlete has been attending all practices and is in good-standing within The Gilbert School community
+- If at progress reports, an ineligible student-athlete meets the eligibility criteria, with a 2.0 GPA and no F’s, the coach, AD and principal can decide to reinstate academic eligibility.
+This is in consideration that the student-athlete has been attending all practices and is in good standing within The Gilbert School community

 It is strongly encouraged that both parents and students regularly check PowerSchool to stay informed of student progress.
-The Gilbert School policy is that grades are updated weekly.
+The Gilbert School policy is that grades are updated every ten (10) school days.
 Please contact teachers if there are any questions.

-For the 2018-2019 year, freshmen students will be required to have separate 1” binders for Science, Math and English and a notebook and folder Social Studies.
-A composition notebook will also be required for English class.
-Students will be supplied with a school issued planner that should be kept on them at all times.
+For the 2019-2020 year, freshmen students will be required to have separate 1” binders for Science, Math, English, and Social Studies.
+A composition notebook will also be required for English and Math class.
+Students will be supplied with a school-issued planner that should be kept on them at all times.
 Students are also required to bring a pen and pencil to each class.
 Any additional materials that may be required will be noted on individual course syllabi.

-Each year students pay class dues to help offset the cost of prom, their class trip and other activities over the course of their time at Gilbert.
-In order to be eligible to go to prom or on a class trip students need to have paid their class dues each year.
-Freshmen dues are $5 and can be paid to Mr. Affie or Ms. Pirog, the class advisors.
+Each year students pay class dues to help offset the cost of prom, their class trip, and other activities for their time at Gilbert.
+To be eligible to go to prom or on a class trip students need to have paid their class dues each year.
+Freshmen dues are $5 and can be paid to Mr. Atkins or Mrs. Bannon, the class advisors.

 Late Work Policy

 College Prep and Academic Level Classes: Scores for late work will be deducted as follows: 10 points will be taken off the score earned per day late.
-For example, a 95% assignment turned in a day late will be scored as a 85%, two days late a 75%.
+For example, a 95 percent assignment turned in a day late will be scored as an 85 percent, two days late a 75 percent.

 In PowerSchool, this will be marked as a 0/missing.
 After (max) 5 school days late, the missing annotation will be removed and the zero stands.
 After this point, students may not make up the assignment for any credit.
 This policy is to ensure that all students keep up with their assignments and do not fall behind.